Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking: Dynamical systems on torus

-\end{corollary} \begin{proof} Formula (\ref{m1m2}) holds modulo $\zz$ and modulo sign.
+\end{proposition} \begin{proof} Formula~\eqref{m1m2} holds modulo $\mathbb{Z}$ and modulo sign.
 Indeed, in our case the Poincar\'e map is an elliptic M\"obius transformation.
-Its rotation number is equal to $\frac1{2\pi}$ times the argument of its derivative at its fixed point up to sign: in our case it is the right-hand side in (\ref{m1m2}).
+Its rotation number, which is a number modulo $\mathbb Z$, is equal to $\frac1{2\pi}$ times the argument of its derivative at its fixed point up to sign: in our case it is the right-hand side in~\eqref{m1m2}.
 For $|B|\leq1$ the dynamical system equation has constant solution $\theta\equiv\arccos B$, and hence, $\rho=0$.
 The rotation number is clearly continuous and non-decreasing as a function in $B$, as is the dynamical system.
-This together with the above argument implies (\ref{m1m2}). \end{proof}
+This together with the above argument implies~\eqref{m1m2}. \end{proof}